-Does your WordPress theme include a quick edit Button for editing your WordPress posts and comments?
+Does your WordPress theme include a quick edit button or link for editing your WordPress posts and comments?

-Quick Edit Buttons help you easily edit your WordPress posts from the front-end of your WordPress blog.
-It's much easier rather than going back to your Posts in the admin section, searching for the particular post and editing it.
+Quick edit links help you easily edit your WordPress posts from the front-end of your WordPress blog.
+It's much easier rather than going back to your Posts in the admin section and searching for the particular post to edit it.

-The buttons are really time-saving and efficient for WordPress admins.
+The quick edit links can be really time-saving and efficient for WordPress admins.

-If your theme hasn’t got the quick edit button yet, you might consider adding it.
-Here's a quick WordPress tip to help you.
+If your website's theme doesn't have the quick edit button built in, you might consider adding it.

 Note: This tip is only for those who are comfortable editing their WordPress code manually.

 Table of Contents